-Raymond Melrose, DDS
+Raymond Melrose, DDS, Founder

 In 2010, Dr. Melrose was awarded the prestigious Service to Society Award from the Northwestern University Alumni Association for his long standing efforts for state, national and international tobacco control.
-Dr. Melrose has also received, on multiple occasions, the award for Most Outstanding Volunteer Faculty Member at Keck School of Medicine of USC and LAC+USC County Hospital for the Department of Pathology.
+Dr. Melrose also received, on multiple occasions, the award for Most Outstanding Volunteer Faculty Member at Keck School of Medicine of USC and LAC+USC County Hospital for the Department of Pathology.

 Dr. Melrose held Board Certification as an Oral and Maxillofacial Pathologist and was also a Fellow of the American Academy of Oral and Maxillofacial Pathology.
 Sadly, Dr. Melrose passed away in October 2018.
 Although he is no longer with us, his memory will live on not only as a fantastic diagnostician but also as a wonderful human being.
 He will be missed.